Authentic versus Fake

 Pockets: Real couture pockets are hand-sewed on the Chanel jackets and it look like they are lying ON top of the fabric.
 If you spot a pocket with top-stitching on the fabric, it does not sound like you have found the real thing….

-What about the shape of a perfect Chanel copy?
-Hard to tell.
-But take a look at it from a distance and keep the vision of Coco Chanel in mind to be sure you have a real Vintage Chanel jacket.
+What defines the shape of a perfect Chanel replica?
+It's difficult to ascertain.
+However, observe it from a distance, keeping Coco Chanel's vision in mind to ensure authenticity when identifying a true Vintage Chanel jacket.

-What about the shape of a perfect Chanel copy?
-Hard to tell.
-But take a look at it from a distance and keep the vision of Coco Chanel in mind to be sure you have a real Vintage Chanel jacket.
+What defines the shape of a perfect Chanel replica?
+It's difficult to ascertain.
+However, observe it from a distance, keeping Coco Chanel's vision in mind to ensure authenticity when identifying a true Vintage Chanel jacket.